ac-rad/.github/profile/README.md

 ## RA^2D: Robotics-assisted Accelerated Discovery

-Welcome to the GitHub organization of the RA^2D: Robotics-assisted Accelerated Discovery at the [Acceleration Consortium](https://acceleration.utoronto.ca/).
+Welcome to the GitHub organization of the RA^2D: Robotics-assisted Accelerated Discovery lab at the [Acceleration Consortium](https://acceleration.utoronto.ca/).

 Our mission is to introduce novel robotic & AI solutions to accelerate science discoveries.